Releases

 Release

-This branch represents the stable version of Thunderbird, which is released to the public.
+This branch represents the stable version of Thunderbird.
 It is tested and suitable for general use.
-Bug fixes and minor updates are periodically applied between major releases.
 Uplifts to Release are limited to stability/security fixes only.

 - Branch: